-Jury Rules Hart Parents Intentionally Drove Off Cliff In Fatal California Crash
+Hart Parents Intentionally Drove Off Cliff In Fatal California Crash, Jury Rules

 Authorities pointed out that, since there's no prosecution involved in the case, the jury's verdict can help bring closure to those who were close to the Hart family, as well as the investigators themselves.

-"The blood relatives and adopted relatives of the entire family," Allman said, "Those are the people who I certainly want to tell you that our hearts are with you."
+"The blood relatives and adopted relatives of the entire family," Allman said.
+"Those are the people who I certainly want to tell you that our hearts are with you."